Welcome to Showtime on Ice!

-We know you have a lot of questions so we have tried to answer them all below.
-If we didn’t cover your question, please email us at firstname.lastname@example.org.
+We know you have a lot of questions and we have tried to answer them all below.
+If your question isn’t covered, please email us at firstname.lastname@example.org.
 We are happy to help in any way we can!

 GENERAL SHOW INFO

 How long is the show?
-Most productions run approximately two hours with a twenty-minute intermission between halves.
+Most productions run approximately two hours with a 15-20 minute intermission between halves.